 In both live camera and recorded video modes, you can use the Image Processing Toolbar to change the way the camera processes and renders images.
 You can also click and drag inside the image display to render image rotation and magnification in different ways.

 9.2.1 Falloff Correction

-Falloff Correction adjusts the intensity of light in images to compensate for a vignetting effect.
-This control is disabled by default.
+Falloff Correction adjusts the intensity of light in images to compensate for lens vignetting effects.
+This control is enabled by default.

 To enable fall off correction: